XaF/qolsysgw/README.md

    then require you to wait a few hours for HACS to be fully configured.
 In this case, you won't be able to proceed to the next steps until HACS is ready.

-Qolsys Gateway is not yet in the default applications available in HACS, but [has been submitted to be available by default][hacs-pr].
-Until this pull request is merged, you will need to add Qolsys Gateway as a custom repository in HACS.
-In order to do so:

-1. Click on `HACS` on the left menu bar in Home Assistant Web UI
-2. Click on `Automations` in the right panel
-3. Click on the three dots in the top right corner
-4. Select `Custom repositories`
-5. In the form that appears, write `XaF/qolsysgw` as repository, and select `AppDaemon` as category
-6. Click on `ADD`
-7. Qolsys Gateway is now available to be installed and managed with HACS

 Now, to install Qolsys Gateway with HACS, follow these steps:

 1. Click on `HACS` on the left menu bar in Home Assistant Web UI